genexuslabs/SDExtensionsSample/README.md

 This sample contains:
 - A `User Control` definition.
 - An `External Object` definition.
-- An Android Library project of a `Genexus Module` that implements the two previously defined extensions.
+- An `Android Library` project of a `Genexus Module` that implements the two previously defined extensions.
+- An `Genexus Library` definition which declares the `Android Library` which implements the `User Control` and `External Object` in Android and its corresponding `Genexus Module` name.
 - An app that lets you try out both extensions.

 ## Requirements